santanag1223/NickCoin/README.md

 # NickCoin
-A Discord bot created to manage a server currency amongst my friends and I
+A Discord bot I created to manage a server currency amongst my friends.
+Interfaced with a database from Mongo DB to contain user balances.